-Attention deficit hyperactivity disorder (ADHD) affects 6% of all children worldwide and is characterised by inattentive, hyperactive and/or impulsive behaviour.
-The majority of children with ADHD are also diagnosed with other psychiatric disorders, including oppositional defiant disorder (ODD), conduct disorder, and autism spectrum disorder (ASD).3-5 ADHD can cause long-term impairment and often persists into adulthood.
+Attention deficit hyperactivity disorder (ADHD) affects 6% of all children worldwide1 and is characterised by inattentive, hyperactive and/or impulsive behaviour.2 The majority of children with ADHD are also diagnosed with other psychiatric disorders, including oppositional defiant disorder (ODD), conduct disorder, and autism spectrum disorder (ASD).^{3-5} ADHD can cause long-term impairment and often persists into adulthood.6

 ADHD is considered a complex multifactorial disorder with numerous contributing (epi)genetic and environmental factors.
-Heritability (h) of the disorder is estimated at 0.75-0.917 and many genetic variants, often related to neurotransmission and neurodevelopment, 89 are associated with an increased risk of developing ADHD.
-11 Epigenetic regulation of gene activity, such as differential DNA methylation of genes related to neurotransmission, 12 neurodevelopment and peroxisomal processes, is also associated with ADHD.
-13 Environmental risk factors of ADHD include pre, peri and postnatal factors, such as prematurity, low birth weight, in utero exposure to smoking, alcohol and drugs, psychosocial conditions and diet.
-14 15 A combination of (epi) genetic factors may underlie the susceptibility to environmental factors for triggering ADHD, 15 however, the exact aetiology of ADHD remains unknown.
+Heritability (h2) of the disorder is estimated at 0.75-0.917 and many genetic variants, often related to neurotransmission and neurodevelopment,^{8 9} are associated with an increased risk of developing ADHD.^{10 11} Epigenetic regulation of gene activity, such as differential DNA methylation of genes related to neurotransmission,12 neurodevelopment and peroxisomal processes, is also associated with ADHD.13 Environmental risk factors of ADHD include pre, peri and postnatal factors, such as prematurity, low birth weight, in utero exposure to smoking, alcohol and drugs, psychosocial conditions and diet.^{14 15} A combination of (epi) genetic factors may underlie the susceptibility to environmental factors for triggering ADHD,15 however, the exact aetiology of ADHD remains unknown.

-Currently, ADHD treatment predominantly consists of psychoeducation, behavioural therapy and medication.
-Drug treatment is deemed superior for children with severe ADHD impairment.
-Methylphenidate (MPH), a dopamine-noradrenaline reuptake inhibitor, is the most prescribed drug with positive behavioural effects in children with ADHD.
-17 However, the studies that have investigated the effect of MPH had a risk of bias and lowquality outcomes.
-In addition, 25% of children taking MPH suffer from side effects, complete normalisation of behaviour is rare, and non-adherence due to concerns about long-term effects is common.
-18-23 Furthermore, MPH is not effective 24hours a day; when the medication has worn off, symptoms return, sometimes even with increased intensity.
-Therefore, novel therapies, aimed to intervene on the underlying causes or triggers of ADHD, are needed.
+Currently, ADHD treatment predominantly consists of psychoeducation, behavioural therapy and medication.16 Drug treatment is deemed superior for children with severe ADHD impairment.16 Methylphenidate (MPH), a dopamine-noradrenaline reuptake inhibitor, is the most prescribed drug with positive behavioural effects in children with ADHD.17 However, the studies that have investigated the effect of MPH had a risk of bias and lowquality outcomes.17 In addition, 25% of children taking MPH suffer from side effects,17 complete normalisation of behaviour is rare, and non-adherence due to concerns about long-term effects is common.18-23 Furthermore, MPH is not effective 24 hours a day; when the medication has worn off, symptoms return, sometimes even with increased intensity.24 Therefore, novel therapies, aimed to intervene on the underlying causes or triggers of ADHD, are needed.

 One of these novel therapies might be dietary treatment.
-Meta-analysis has demonstrated that elimination of many foods and additives, the so-called few-foods diet (FFD), substantially reduced ADHD symptoms.
-During an FFD, children follow a restricted diet for several weeks, in which they consume only a few types of food (eg, rice, meat, vegetables, pear and water), initially complemented with foods like potato, several fruits and wheat.
-He FFD is not intended as a long-term treatment, but functions as a diagnostic tool to determine whether a child responds to dietary restriction.
-If a child is responsive to the diagnostic FFD, an individually tailored and more diverse diet can be designed after repeated challenges have identified the foods that trigger ADHD symptoms.
-He immediately support to the diagnostic feather than the foods that trigger ADHD symptoms.
+Meta-analysis has demonstrated that elimination of many foods and additives, the so-called few-foods diet (FFD), substantially reduced ADHD symptoms.25 During an FFD, children follow a restricted diet for several weeks, in which they consume only a few types of food (eg, rice, meat, vegetables, pear and water), initially complemented with foods like potato, several fruits and wheat.^{26-29} The FFD is not intended as a long-term treatment, but functions as a diagnostic tool to determine whether a child responds to dietary restriction.
+If a child is responsive to the diagnostic FFD, an individually tailored and more diverse diet can be designed after repeated challenges have identified the foods that trigger ADHD symptoms.30

-All randomised controlled trials (RCTs)26-29 31-34 applying an FFD in children with ADHD have shown positive effect sizes, and according to a meta-analysis by Nigg et al, 33% of children with ADHD benefited from dietary intervention.
-In the most recent RCT, 64% of a selected subgroup of young children with ADHD responded favourably to the FFD.
-However, an FFD is burdensome, and adherence is most often successful in motivated and highly structured families.
-For large-scale implementation, simplified dietary treatments should be developed.
+All randomised controlled trials $(RCTs)^{26-29}$ 31-34 applying an FFD in children with ADHD have shown positive effect sizes, ^{20 35} and according to a meta-analysis by Nigg et al, 33% of children with ADHD benefited from dietary intervention.36 In the most recent RCT, 64% of a selected subgroup of young children with ADHD responded favourably to the FFD.26 However, an FFD is burdensome, and adherence is most often successful in motivated and highly structured families.37 For large-scale implementation, simplified dietary treatments should be developed.
 This requires a detailed understanding of the mechanisms underlying a favourable response to an FFD.
 However, it is currently unknown how an FFD intervention mediates a decrease of ADHD symptoms in children.